 - Parent/carer workshops are arranged throughout the year, sometimes with invited guests, to encourage an open and relaxed forum where advice and ideas can be exchanged.

 Who are the best people to talk to about DSEN?

 - We always encourage you to speak to your child’s class teacher about any concerns you may have about your child.
-However, if you have a specific concern about your child’s learning, special educational or additional need then the DSEN Leader, Miss Thomas, will be available to speak to you.
+However, if you have a specific concern about your child’s learning, special educational or additional need then the DSEN Leader, Mrs Oliver, will be available to speak to you.